 It’s a 24/7/365 gig, from which the only reliefs are gin, horses and death from emphysema.

 You get to travel sultry parts of the world known as the Commonwealth, pretending we have common interests and a heritage that didn’t consist of ruthless commercial exploitation and bloody acts of repression, trailing around with a bunch of stuffed-shirt colonials with ostrich feathers on their hats, gesturing hopefully from behind bullet-proof glass at hordes of gurning dimwits waving little flags.
 Heading for the beach and sunbathing topless are strictly no-nos: duty calls.

 Half a dozen times a year you are obliged as a governmental necessity whenever £billion arms contracts are in the balance to throw your house open to kleptocratic, murderous foreign dictators and make small-talk over dreadful food with their many obese wives.
 Finding reliable servants, too, is a constant headache.

-Supported by her now 96-year-old husband, Prince Philip, Duke of Edinburgh (NOT ‘King Philip’, you’ll note), ‘Brenda’ as the palace staff used to call her behind her back, has been doing it all brilliantly since 1952 without a break and is unable to retire on a pension like you and me.
-Out of the not particularly outrageous sums of money we pay her she has to upkeep five royal residences, that are open at least in part to the public.
+Supported by her now 96-year-old husband, Prince Philip, Duke of Edinburgh (NOT ‘King Philip’, you’ll note), ‘Brenda’ as the palace staff call her behind her back, has been doing it all brilliantly since 1952 without a break and is unable to retire on a pension like you and me.
+Out of the not especially outrageous sums of money we pay her, compared with a tenured seat for life in the House of Lords, she has to upkeep five royal residences, that are open at least in part to the public.